SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 2. Complete Binary Tree
-- A tree where each nodes on all levels except the last level has two children.
+- A tree where each node on all levels except the last level has two children.
 - A tree where at the lowest level, all leaves should reside possibly on the left side.